Toilet Tank Not Filling Up After Flush Why Won't My Toilet Fill Up With Water?

 If your tank uses adjusted cylinders, remove the toilet lid and find the fill valve that is located on the left side of the tank.
 Pinch the float clip on the side of the float valve and slide it up to let in more water.

-If the Fill Valve Still Doesn’t Work After Adjustment.,..
+Is the Fill Valve Still Not Working After Adjustment

 • Hold the shaft of the fill valve at the bottom with one hand and use the other hand to turn the valve cap counterclockwise until it comes loose.